 Having a working e-commerce solution for your online store means enjoying its features to the fullest without the need to buy add-ons for extended functions.
 This is the thing you will get with Magento 2, but not the Shopify platform.

 The seemingly beneficial larger choice of payment gateways supported by Shopify is diminished by the fees you will have to pay for using third-party gateways.
-Less payment gateways supported by Magento 2, however, is solved by simple third-party add-ons you can easily integrate.
+Less payment gateways supported by Magento eCommerce platform, however, is solved by simple third-party add-ons you can easily integrate.

 Undeniable Strength of Magento 2, Compared to Shopify